Soad Hosny: Career

-In 1970, she starred alongside Salah Zulfikar and Rushdy Abaza in the political film; Sunset and Sunrise (1970) of Kamal El Sheikh.
-She worked in two films directed by Youssef Chahine during her career, the first one was; The Choice (1970), and the second was Those People of the Nile (1972) in which she was paired with Salah Zulfikar for the fourth time.
+In 1970, she starred alongside Salah Zulfikar and Rushdy Abaza in the political film Sunset and Sunrise (1970) by Kamal El Sheikh.
+She worked in two films directed by Youssef Chahine during her career, the first one being The Choice (1970), and the second Those People of the Nile (1972) in which she was paired with Salah Zulfikar for the fourth time.
+One of her most well-known roles was that of a college student who fell in love with her professor in Hassan El Imam’s film Watch Out for ZouZou (1972).
 In 1974, she starred in Kamal El Sheikh's Whom Should We Shoot?
-(1974) alongside Mahmoud Yassin.
-Her next role was a student and political activist, who was tortured in Karnak (1975), the film was based on the novel by Naguib Mahfouz.
-In the film, Shafika and Metwali (1979) with Ahmed Zaki and People on the Top (1981) with Nour El-Sherif, she transformed the musical numbers into scathing satires which gave voice to the oppressed.
+(1974) alongside Mahmoud Yassin, whom she shared the lead with in Where is My Mind?
+(1974).
+Her next role was a student and political activist who was tortured in Karnak (1975), the film was based on the novel by Naguib Mahfouz.

+In the films Shafika and Metwali (1979) with Ahmed Zaki and People on the Top (1981) with Nour El-Sherif, she transformed the musical numbers into scathing satires which gave voice to the oppressed.
 For this and her other hard-hitting, politically relevant roles, she was seen as part of the intelligentsia.
+She starred in A Dinner Date (1981), in which she played a dramatic role.
+She also starred in Al Qadisiyya (1981), The Suspect (1981), A Stranger in My House (1982), Love in a Jail Cell (1983) and The Hunger (1986).

-During her lifetime, she was known as the "Cinderella of the screen".
-She starred in films of every important Egyptian director during the 60s and 70s and played women in complex plots.
-In her later career, she played women who had been abused or victimised.
-Due to illness, she retired from acting in the 1991.
+During her lifetime, she was known as the "Cinderella of the Screen".
+She starred in the films of every important Egyptian director during the 60s and 70s and played women in complex plots.
+In her later career, she played women who had been abused or victimized.
+Due to illness and health issues, she retired from acting in 1991.
 Hosny's final screen appearance was in The Shepherd and the Women (1991).